yash04747/docs/docs/configuration/api.md

 ## History

-Working with Redux in the past was much more combersome.
+Working with Redux in the past was much more cumbersome.
 Filters, extension loaders, separate arrays, fallback checks.
 None of these were had in the past.
-In Redux 3.5+ the API was created to rememdy this.
-It has futher been enhanced in Redux 4.x+.
+In Redux 3.5+ the API was created to remedy this.
+It has further been enhanced in Redux 4.x+.
 It is advised to use the new API methods when possible.

 ## Usage and Examples